dhwlm/dhwlm.github.io/_posts/2019/2019-08-20-install-intl-php-extension-for-xampp-and-magento-for-macos-mojave.md

 Some solutions used brew packages which are now deprecated/deleted/moved. (using php71-intl ).
 `` brew tap kyslik/homebrew-php `` & `` brew install kyslik/php/php71-intl ``

 Finally I got it to work using the following steps.
 Overall idea is to build the intl-extension from PHP source code on your own.
+Firstly, check ``which php`` path is set. it should be ``/Applications/XAMPP/xamppfiles/bin/php``.
+If not you can change it by ``PATH="/Applications/XAMPP/xamppfiles/bin:${PATH}"``.
+[More detail here](https://stackoverflow.com/a/32404183/3672563)

 Before you begin make sure you have installed Xcode.
 Also, install the latest version of autoconf. this might help:
 ```shell